Lumley criticises children's morals

 The actress, 64, said the younger generation needed to be given greater responsibilities.

 She told the Radio Times: "There was one 'crime' during the whole time I was at school, when a fountain pen went missing.
-Stealing just didn't happen."
+Stealing just did not happen."

-She went on: "I was taught not to shoplift, not to steal, not to behave badly.
+She continued: "I was taught not to shoplift, not to steal, not to behave badly.
 We weren't even allowed to drop litter."

-Joanna, who went to a boarding school, complained: "We are very slack with our moral codes for children these days.
+Lumley, who went to a boarding school, said: "We are very slack with our moral codes for children these days.
 Nowadays, children find it laughably amusing to shoplift and steal.

 "We smile when they download information from the internet and lazily present it as their own work.
 We allow them to bunk off school and bring in sick notes."